Adjuvo/SenseGlove-Unity/README.md

 # SenseGlove-Unity
-The latest stable Unity SDK for the SenseGlove.
+The latest stable Unity SDK for the SenseGlove, built using Unity 2017.2.4f1.

-Current version is 0.20, released on the 24th of September 2018.
+Current version is 0.21, released on the 21st of November 2018.

 When importing a new version of the Sense Glove SDK, the best practice is to delete the SenseGlove folder before re-importing, since some files may have been removed.
-If you don't wish to interfere with your scripts, delete only the Examples folder.
+If you don't wish to interfere with your scripts, delete only the Examples folder before importing.

 ## Backwards Compatability
-Starting from v0.20 and onwards, the SDK is no longer compatible with the old, white, lasercut prototypes (released before DK1).
+Starting from v0.20 and onwards, the SDK is no longer compatible out of the box with the old, white, lasercut prototypes (released before DK1).
 If you have such a device and wish to continue using it with the latest SDK, contact the Sense Glove team.

 ## Getting Started
 The first thing one should do is ensure that their Sense Glove is working.